AMELIA EARHART’S HISTORIC ATLANTIC FLIGHT

-Historic archive of original Wilmer Stultz telegrams sent to his wife describing the delays and final success flying across the Atlantic with Amelia Earhart, announcing their arrival in Wales “after 20 hours and 40 minutes
+Historic Amelia Earhart Atlantic flight archive of pilot, Wilmer Stultz, including telegrams sent to his wife describing the delays and final success flying across the Atlantic with Amelia Earhart, announcing their arrival in Wales “after 20 hours and 40 minutes

-Wilmer Stultz Archive of Telegrams Documenting Amelia Earhart’s Historic Flight Across the Atlantic, with his pilot license signed by Orville Wright.
-A series of sixteen telegrams (each 7 7/8 x 6 1/2 inches) dated June 3 to July 3, 1928 through which Stultz apprises his wife, Mildred, of the delays experienced at Trepassey Harbor, their prospective flight date, and eventual landing on June 18 “after 20 hours and 40 minutes.
+Wilmer Stultz Archive of Telegrams Documenting Amelia Earhart’s Historic Flight Across the Atlantic.
+Together with his original pilot license signed by Orville Wright.
+A series of sixteen telegrams (each 7 7/8 x 6 1/2 inches) dated June 3 to July 3, 1928 through which Stultz apprises his wife, Mildred, of the delays experienced at Trepassey Harbor, their prospective flight date, and eventual historic landing with Earhart on June 18 “after 20 hours and 40 minutes.”

 In 1928, Amelia Earhart was chosen to become the first woman to fly across the Atlantic Ocean, an endeavor that would bring her international fame and mark a significant milestone for women in aviation.
 The selection was made by publisher, George P. Putnam, who sought to capitalize on the growing interest in aviation and gender equality.
 Earhart’s background as a pilot, combined with her poise and determination, made her an ideal candidate for the flight.